National Farm Workers Day

 Farm workers are those in the fields, picking crops and looking after animals.
 With the advances in technology, specifically in farming, in the last century or so farm workers have found their work becoming even more specialized.

 When we talk about a farmworker, this can have quite a broad meaning.
-It could mean someone hired by a farm to take part in any activities on the farm, but it can also mean someone who is hired solely to be involved in production – such as harvesting.
+It could mean someone hired by a farm to take part in any activities on the farm, but it can also mean someone who is hired solely to be involved in the production – such as harvesting.

-How to Celebrate Farm Workers Day
+How to celebrate National Farm Workers Day

 Supporting farmers and farm workers is a great way to observe this day – you could choose to fundraise for some of the few farming charities or donate to them yourself.

-You could also visit a farm today – many have a farm shop and sometimes cafe attached to them, where you can have a coffee and buy some fresh produce straight from the farm.
+You could also visit a farm today – many have a farm shop and sometimes a cafe attached to them, where you can have a coffee and buy some fresh produce straight from the farm.